How to uplift non-maximal gauged supergravities

 And we only have to solve for the fermionic $\SU(4)_R$ representations: $\mathcal{E}_{{}_\mu{}^{\underline{\mu}}}$ and $\mathcal{E}_{{}_{\underline{\mu}}{}^{\mu}}$.

 Although the exact solution is not particularly enlightening, we present some properties of it here.
-In particular the space of $H$-invariant compatible solutions to the section constraints can be described as
+In particular the space of $H$-invariant compatible solutions to the section constraint can be described as

 The $\GL(2)_\Sigma$ factor simply correspond to a choice of vielbein on the basis $\Sigma$.
 However, the $\SO(2,\,2)/\SO(1,\,2)$ factor induces a genuine action on $\mathcal{E}^{\underline{m}}$.
 This group can be build by considering the $H$-invariant subgroup of $\SO(6,6)$: